maniaplanet/documentation/maniascript/tuto/your-first-script.md

 Of course what we saw before it's just a glimpse of what's possible with the ManiaScript.
 I'll show you some more advanced functions to do more things with the script.

 ### Specifying parameters for a player
-It's possible to customized the parameters of a player when you spawn him (or while he plays but let's take the first situation).
+It's possible to customize the parameters of a player when you spawn him (or while he plays but let's take the first situation).

 Instead of calling the function `SM::SpawnPlayer(_Player, 0, BlockSpawns[SpawnId]);`, we'll create our own function to call to spawn of player.